 - To provide a research-based education program that facilitates the development of innovative and ethical school and community leaders.

 - To offer a program that is flexible and is designed for working practitioners allowing them to expand their practice and leadership skills through concentrated interdisciplinary coursework and research.

-Students will select one of the four concentrations:
+Students will select one of the five concentrations: